TELL MAYOR DE BLASIO: SAVE THE 42ND ST. LIBRARY, THE MID-MANHATTAN, AND NYC BRANCH LIBRARIES

 We are investigating all avenues of opposition to the Central Library Plan and we need your help!
 All donations are fully tax-deductable:

 It has become increasingly apparent that the CLP is part of a larger effort by New York City’s public library systems to shrink their capacity and sell off valuable real estate, which started with the controversial sale in 2008 of the beloved Donnell Library to real estate developers.
-For more information, visit the site of our allies at Citizens Defending Libraries: http://citizensdefendinglibraries.blogspot.com/
+For more information, visit our allies at Citizens Defending Libraries and the Library Lovers League.